-The Audit Committee consists of three Directors; Roy Harrison, Dr Paul Jourdan and Sir Colin Terry (Committee Chairman).
+The Audit Committee consists of two Directors; Roy Harrison and Sir Colin Terry (Committee Chairman).
 Andrew Allner attends the committee meetings by invitation.

 The Audit Committee meets at least twice a year to consider the annual and interim financial statements and the audit programme.
 The terms of Reference of the Audit Committee are reviewed by the Board regularly and are available on the Company’s website, or on request from the Company.

 The Audit Committee responsible for ensuring that the appropriate financial reporting procedures are properly maintained and reported upon, reviewing accounting policies and for meeting the auditors and reviewing their reports relating to the accounts and internal control systems.

 Directors on the Audit Committee